hmc-cs111-fall2015/fluency-lab/README.md

    In particular, reach first for the language features mentioned at the top of this lab.
 If those tools don't seem up for the job, then you can reach for other tools (e.g., `for` loops, classes, etc.).

+   + As an initial goal, it should be easy for users of your library to:
+      1. Modify an existing sound file by reversing it and making it quieter.
+      1. Play the resulting sound.
+      1. Save that sound to a file.

+   + After that, it should be easy to similarly combine any number of effects and either play or save the resulting sound.

    + As a stretch goal, see if you can make it easy for a library user to compose a song of arbitrary sounds.
 This